Puncher1/iot-garage-control/README.md

 # iot-garage-control

 ## Introduction
 This project was for school.
-The goal was to create an IoT garage to control the garage over the internet.
+The goal was to create an IoT garage control to control a potential garage over the internet.
 To control this potential garge a website was created which displays the current data/states and allows the user to execute certain commands.

 <br>